 Sex Crimes Lawyer in Sarasota, FL

-Although being accused of a crime is always a serious matter, being charges with a sex crime brings on another level of potential consequences.
+Although being accused of a crime is always a serious matter, being charged with a sex crime brings on another level of potential consequences.

 In addition to any fines you must pay or jail time you must serve, being convicted of a sex crime is something that will stay with you forever and can seriously impact your opportunities going forward.